 The Series 2020 trust indenture requires the Project to set aside \$200 per bed per year, increasing annually by the greater of 3% or the recommendation of an independent engineer or independent architect, from cash flows for future capital repairs and replacement of furnishings and equipment.
 These funds are to be segregated in a separate account within the trust.
-The repair and replacement fund was funded at its required balance as of June 30, 2023 and 2022.
+The repair and replacement fund was underfunded by \$238,299 as of June 30, 2024.
+The shortfall as of June 30, 2024 has not been funded as of October 29, 2024.
+The repair and replacement fund was adequately funded as of June 30, 2023.